Understanding Workload Identities in Identity Management

 - Inconsistent policies across different environments?
 Yep, that's another fun challenge.

-Up next, we'll explore the solutions offered by Non-Human Identity Management Group.
+We'll explore solutions offered by groups like the Non-Human Identity Management Group to tackle these issues.

 Conclusion